gevent/gevent/README.rst

     pip install gevent

-.. tip:: You need Pip 8.0 or later to install the binary wheels for 1.1.
+*Note:* You need Pip 8.0 or later to install the binary wheels for 1.1.

+**Important:** Version 1.1 will be the last gevent series to support Python 2.6.
+Future major releases will only support Python 2.7 and above.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.